-Strategy 1: Develop and implement a robust, targeted conservation breeding strategy for plainswanderers.
+Strategy 1: Develop and implement a robust, targeted conservation breeding strategy for the plains-wanderer.

-Action Description Priority Performance Criteria Responsible Party Indicative Cost (priority 1) 1a Develop a Population Response Model for plains- wanderers.
-1 A population response model is developed and achieves the following objectives: a realistic recovery time frame and trajectory, informed by knowledge of species biology and threats, is identified, the outcomes of observed population fluctuations can be predicted, and the effectiveness of recovery actions can be assessed.
-DELWP OEH ZAA PWRT 1b Develop a captive breeding strategy for plains-wanderers.
-1 A workshop is held to develop a captive breeding strategy for plains-wanderers, and establish the objectives, scale and nature of a captive breeding program.
-DotE DELWP OEH DEWNR DEH ZAA PWRT IUCN CBSG
+Action Description Priority Performance Criteria Responsible Agencies and potential partners Indicative Cost priority 1 only 1a Develop a captive breeding strategy for the plains-wanderer.
+1 A workshop is held to develop a captive breeding strategy for the plains-wanderer, and establish the objectives, scale and nature of a captive breeding program.
+DotE OEH DELWP ZAA PWRT IUCN CBSG \$15 000 1b Develop a Population Response Model for the plains-wanderer to inform the ongoing management of a captive breeding program for the species.
+2 A population response model is developed and achieves the following objectives: a realistic recovery time frame and trajectory, informed by knowledge of species biology and threats, is identified, the outcomes of observed population fluctuations can be predicted, and the effectiveness of recovery actions can be assessed.
+OEH DELWP ZAA PWRT Core government business (collaborating with research community)

-Action Description Priority Performance Criteria Responsible Party Indicative Cost (priority 1) 1c Implement the captive breeding strategy and establish a captive population of plains-wanderers.
+Action Description Priority Performance Criteria Responsible Agencies and potential partners Indicative Cost priority 1 only 1c Implement the captive breeding strategy and establish a captive population of plains-wanderers.
 1 The captive breeding strategy developed under action 1b is implemented.
 A captive population of plains-wanderers is established and meets the agreed objectives of the captive breeding program (as determined under 1b).
-ZAA OEH DELWP DEWNR DEH
+OEH DELWP ZAA DEWNR \$500 000 pa

-Strategy 2: Facilitate management of grazing and burning regimes to maintain suitable habitat for plains-wanderers
+Strategy 2: Facilitate management of grazing regimes, and improve knowledge of appropriate burning regimes, to maintain suitable habitat.

-Action Description Priority Performance Criteria Responsible Party Indicative Cost (priority 1) 2a Study the roles of burning and slashing in maintaining and improving the condition of plains-wanderer habitat in National Parks and Reserves, and other lands managed for conservation.
+Action Description Priority Performance Criteria Responsible Agencies and potential partners Indicative Cost priority 1 only 2a Study the roles of burning and slashing in maintaining and improving the condition of plains-wanderer habitat in National Parks and Reserves, and other lands managed for conservation.
 1 The potential for ecological burns to be used to manage plains-wanderer habitat (including impacts and response of vegetation) is investigated.
 A joint framework is developed and implemented to learn lessons from the various fire management methods being used across plains-wanderer habitat (e.g. by NP, TFN etc.) and to improve and coordinate future management of the species and its habitat.
-DELWP OEH TfN NTAG Research community
+PV OEH TfN NTAG Research community \$30 000 pa (for four year PhD project)

-Action Description Priority Performance Criteria Responsible Party Indicative Cost (priority 1) 2b Facilitate grazing management to soil type and enable landholders to maintain suitable grassland biomass for plains- wanderers on red soils.
-1 Wherever possible, stock is rotated through, or confined to, fenced paddocks to maintain grassland biomass to desired levels for plains-wanderers in key habitat.
+Action Description Priority Performance Criteria Responsible Agencies and potential partners Indicative Cost priority 1 only 2b Facilitate grazing management to soil type and enable landholders to maintain suitable grassland biomass on red soils.
+1 Wherever possible, stock are rotated through, or confined to, fenced paddocks to maintain grassland biomass to desired levels for plains-wanderers in key habitat.
 An incentive program is developed to provide funding for landholders to fence paddocks and/or key habitat patches, or implement other methods for improving grazing management, in key plainswanderer habitat.
-DELWP OEH PV MLLS NCCMA RLLS TfN BHA 2c Closely monitor grazing impacts on public and private reserves where grazing regimes are being managed for plains wanders, to ensure grassland structure remains within acceptable limits for plainswanderers.
+DELWP OEH PV MLLS NCCMA RLLS TfN BHA \$80 000 pa (for five year incentive program to fence twenty farms at \$20 000 ea) 2c Closely monitor grazing impacts on public and private reserves where grazing regimes are being managed for plains-wanderers to ensure grassland structure remains within acceptable limits for the species.
 1 Grassland structure and broad composition is monitored regularly, on both public and private protected areas, where grazing regimes are being managed for plains-wanderers.
-Managers respond quickly and effectively to ensure grassland structure remains suitable (i.e. 13-17 golf balls score, Parks Victoria 2008; NSW, 2007) on reserves being managed for plains-wanderers.
-During dry periods (late spring to autumn break), or declared droughts, stock are excluded from public areas, TfN owned lands and BHA reserves with golf ball scores above 15.
-DELWP OEH PV TfN
+Managers respond quickly and effectively to ensure grassland structure remains suitable (i.e. 13-17 golf balls score, Parks Victoria 20081; NSW, 2007) on reserves being managed for plains-wanderers.
+During dry periods (late spring to autumn break), or declared droughts, stock exclusion from public areas is implemented as appropriate.
+DELWP PV OEH TfN MLLS RLLS \$100 000 pa